EOEPCA/resource-health/docs/usage/tutorials.md

 * How to configure Health Check API and Telemetry API backends using hooks
 * How to configure Health Check API and Telemetry API authentication using hooks

 Hooks are Python functions which define API backend and authentication configuration.
+For more about API backends, see [Health Check API Backend](#health-check-api-backend) and [Telemetry API Backend/Proxy](#telemetry-api-backendproxy).
 The following hook parts are common for both Health Check API and Telemetry API hooks:

 1. `UserInfo` type definition.
 You will produce a value of this type upon inspecting the user authentication data, and you will use it later on to make authentication decisions such as "Bob gets to use this check template and Alice does not".
     Note that Python is dynamically typed, so you don't have to do this, but it shows your tooling what you expect, and thus the tooling (such as mypy) can point to your mistakes before executing the code.